dymensionxyz/dymint/.github/pull_request_template.md

 # PR Standards

-## Opening a pull request should be able to meet the following requirements:
+## Opening a pull request should be able to meet the following requirements

 ---